mulcibre/Plethora-Technical-Exercise/Readme.md

 These values are added together to get the total, then all results are output in the appropriate HTML fields.
 All output values are rounded to 2 decimal places.

-Lastly, there is an animated graphics that shows all the points, including fence points, and the optimal bounding box in green.
+Lastly, there is an animated graphic that shows all the points, including fence points, and the optimal bounding box in green.
 The graphic shows the 90 degree rotation to determine the optimal bounding box, then switches to the optimal configuration.

 Convex Hulls and other improvements
 ---